Andrzej Kunowski: Murder of Katerina Koneva

 Using his fake passport, Kunowski found himself a job as a dry cleaner in Acton, London.
-Only a few months after his arrival, he began stalking girls in the area, but each time was unsuccessful in raping them.
-On May 22, 1997, he found a new target: 12-year-old Macedonian immigrant Katerina Koneva, who lived together with her parents in Hammersmith.
-After following Koneva to her home, Kunowski broke in and jammed the door with a chair in order to prevent anyone from barging in.
-He choked the young girl with a cord, but was interrupted by the girl's father, Trajce, who saw him through a crack in the door.
+Only a few months after his arrival, he began stalking girls in the area, but never completed any rapes.
+On 22 May 1997, he found a new target: 12-year-old Macedonian immigrant Katerina Koneva, who lived with her parents in Hammersmith.
+After following Koneva home from school, Kunowski broke in and jammed the door with a chair in order to prevent anyone from entering.
+He choked the young girl with a cord, but was interrupted by the girl's father, Trajce Konev, who saw him through a crack in the door.

-Kunowski jumped out of a window and ran with Konev trying to chase him down.
+Kunowski jumped out of a window and ran away while being chased down by Konev.
 Kunowski threatened to stab him with a knife, carjacked a nearby woman and fled.
-Konev attempted to save his daughter, successfully cutting the cord wrapped around her neck, but police and the paramedics were unable to save the girl’s life.
+Konev attempted to save his daughter, successfully cutting the cord wrapped around her neck, but despite the efforts of Konev, police and paramedics, she could not be revived.
 Shortly after the murder, Scotland Yard announced a 20,000 pound reward for any information that may lead to the capture of Katerina Koneva's killer.
-After examining the crime scene, they found hairs and fingerprints belonging to the unidentified assailant, but for the time being, were unable to connect them to the killer.
+After examining the crime scene, they found hairs and fingerprints belonging to the unidentified assailant, but were unable to match them to any convicted offenders whose details were being held.

 Suspected victims

-While no crimes have been definitely linked back to Kunowski in the period between 1997 until his final arrest in 2002, he has been proposed as the prime suspects in the disappearances of two women, both of whom disappeared in the vicinity of Ealing.
-The first of them was 19-year-old University of West London student Elizabeth Chau, who vanished in April 1999, followed not long after by 27-year-old Lola Shenkoya, who disappeared a few months later while walking home from her workplace.
+Although no crimes committed between June 1997 and his final arrest in 2002 have been definitively linked to Kunowski, he has been identified as the prime suspect in the disappearances of two women, both of whom disappeared in Ealing.
+The first of these two cases involved 19-year-old University of West London student Elizabeth Chau, who vanished in April 1999.
+The second case was that of 27-year-old Lola Shenkoya, who disappeared several months later while walking home from her workplace.